syncfusion-content/uwp-docs/uwp/Gantt/Localization.md

 {% endhighlight %}
 {% endtabs %}

-To localize the SfGantt based on `PrimaryLanguageOverride` using resource files, use the following steps:
+To localize the UWP Gantt Chart based on `PrimaryLanguageOverride` using resource files, use the following steps:

 1. Right-click the project, click **Add**, click **New Folder**, and then name the folder **Resources**.
 2. Right-click the **Resources** folder, click **Add**, click **New Folder**, and then name the folder **[culture name]**.
 The culture name indicates name of the language and country.